Demand forecasting

 • Triple Exponential Smoothing (TES) or Holt-Winters, applicable for parts with seasonal demand

-• Optimal, option to let Lanza choose the optimal method based on minimizing the forecasting error
+• Optimal, option to let Lanza choose the optimal method based on the lowest forecast error

 Slow movers

-Lanza offers specialized forecasting algorithms to tackle the challenges of forecasting slow moving-parts.
+Lanza offers specialized forecasting algorithms for slow moving parts.
 Because of the lack of data, regular forecasting methods often do not provide accurate results.
 For more information on forecasting slow movers, see Slow mover management.

 • Croston, applicable for (cheap) slow movers with intermittent demand.